 When you are writing your literature review, you are wielding large amounts of information, and you are likely writing in complex ways that are likely new to you.
 As with all writing, expect that you will need to revise your work.
 Schedule time and, if necessary, ask for help about areas that you need to revise.
 Then, systematically, dive into your writing (e.g., do not revise for everything at once).

 The above tips are important because they provide much-needed structure for you as you write your literature review.
 Often, writers set out with vague notions about what a literature review is, and the process begins to feel amorphous.
-These tips can help you break the process of writing a literature review down, bringing focus to the writing process.
+These tips, and reference management software like Citavi, can help you break the process of writing a literature review down, organize your notes and sources, automatically create citations, and bring focus to the writing process.
 Return to this list again and again if you feel lost in “literature review land.”
 They will help you regain your footing and return to your writing with a renewed sense of clarity.